turnerlabs/terraform-remote-state/README.md

 version 4.0.0 of the AWS provider, which corresponds to the `v5.0.0` tag of this module.
 Be sure to use a previous version of the module (the immediately-prior one is v4.0.2) if you are using an older version of the AWS provider.
-In general you should always reference the module with an explicit `?ref=_tag_` in the URL and commit your `.terraform.lock.hcl` alongside your source code.
+In general it's a good idea always to reference the module with an explicit `?ref=_tag_` in the URL and commit the `.terraform.lock.hcl` file created by `terraform init` alongside your source code.

 ## Inputs